 Learning about subtraction starts in the very first year of primary school and is developed right the way through to Year 6.

-If your child is struggling with the concept, or has subtraction homework, you'll find lots of subtraction worksheets in this section to help you explain subtraction and reinforce learning at home of each of the subtraction skills, from couning back in hops and subtraction with a number line, to two-digit subtraction and three-digit subtraction, horizontal subtraction and decimal subtraction.
+If your child is struggling with the concept, or has subtraction homework, you'll find lots of subtraction worksheets in this section to help you explain subtraction and reinforce learning at home of each of the subtraction skills, from counting back in hops and subtraction on a number line, to two-digit subtraction and three-digit subtraction, horizontal subtraction and decimal subtraction.